ktonon/two-medium-model/README.md

 indirectly setting the stage for every familiar force.

 The LCM does not independently "produce" electric or magnetic fields.
-Instead, the deformations it carries---compression patterns, twists, and gradients---provide half of the mechanism that later becomes electrostatic, magnetic, and nuclear behavior.
+Instead, the deformations it carries—compression patterns, twists, and gradients—provide half of the mechanism that later becomes electrostatic, magnetic, and nuclear behavior.
 In this model, electric and magnetic fields are simply the ways compressed or twisted regions of the LCM guide the flow of the GCM.